 Cathy Lang Ho: Commissioner and Lead Curator of the U.S. Pavilion at the Venice Architecture Biennale, “Spontaneous Interventions”

 SEED is a common standard to guide, evaluate and measure the social, economic and environmental impact of design projects.

 The Awards use the SEED Evaluator Application to collect information about projects.
-The evaluator is a communication tool that allows communities to define goals for design projects and then measure the success in achieving these through a juried, third-party review.
+The evaluator is a communication tool that allows communities to define goals for design projects and then measure the success in achieving these through a third-party review by a jury.

 Entries are judged based on how well they address the following questions:

 Participation: How and to what extent have community members and stakeholders been involved in the design and planning processes?

 Effectiveness: How and to what extent does the project address the community’s critical needs and challenges?

 Excellence: How and to what extent does the project achieve the highest possible design quality, relate with its context, and dignify the experiences of those it touches?

 Inclusiveness: How and to what extent does the project promote social equity as well as reflect a diversity of social identities and values.